acidhelm/challonge_mgr/README.md

 Notice how both team names switch at the same time to show the teams in the next match, and that the scores reset to 0.

+If a team's name is too long to fit in your stream overlay, you can set an alternate name for that team in the tournament settings.
+The alternate name will be returned by the URLs listed above.

 If your streaming software can't poll a URL, you can run a script on the streaming computer that downloads the team names to text files, then set your streaming software to read those files.
 The `scripts` directory contains scripts for doing